 Yes.
 Agencies are required to record the time, date, and place of their meetings; the names of the members present, the substance of all official action taken during the meetings, and a record of how each individual voted.
 The minutes also must list all members of the public who participated in the meetings and a summary of their comments.

 What if a quorum is not present at the public meeting?

-An agency cannot legally take official action if they a quorum is not present.
+An agency cannot legally take official action if a quorum is not present.
 A quorum is the minimum number or majority of voting members of an agency that must be present in order for the agency to conduct business.
 The number of members needed to form a quorum varies by the type of agency involved.